dandavison/delta/README.md

 ### Navigation keybindings for large diffs

 Use `--navigate` to activate navigation keybindings.
 In this mode, pressing `n` will jump forward to the next file in the diff, and `N` will jump backwards.
-If you are viewing multiple commits (e.g. `git log -p` then navigation will also visit commit boundaries.
+If you are viewing multiple commits (e.g. via `git log -p`) then navigation will also visit commit boundaries.

 ### 24 bit color (truecolor)